robert/robert.github.com/_posts/2018-10-09-programming-projects-for-advanced-beginners-3-b.md

 First we're going to warm up by writing some simpler AIs that choose their moves using if-statements and rules of thumb.
 As we do this we'll build out the code that connects our computer players to our existing Tic-Tac-Toe engine.
 Once we've got our warmup AIs working and have written and verified this generic infrastructure we'll be ready to give our total focus to our final goal: making a perfect Tic-Tac-Toe AI.

 As with all my projects, I'm going to leave all of the difficult work to you and throw you right in at the deep-end.
 But I'll also give you gentle reminders on how to swim, as well as some new tips on swimming best practices.
-If you do get completely stuck then I've written some example code[LINK].
+If you do get completely stuck then [I've written some example code](https://github.com/robert/tictactoe-ai/tree/master/part2).
 You can always use it to point yourself back in the right direction.

 ## Today's lesson - Interfaces